Urine Smells Bad for These 8 Reasons

 There is something you should immediately consider when you first start to notice a strong urine smell.
 First, think about the amount of water you’ve drunk in the last couple of days.

-Remember that it’s best to drink 8 glasses of water per day.
+Even though the amount can vary from person to person, as a general rule it’s best to drink 8 glasses of water per day.
 And, if you haven’t done this, this could make this problem arise.

-If this urine color is accompanied by confusion, weakness, or extreme exhaustion, it could be caused by severe dehydration.
+If this urine color is accompanied by mental confusion, weakness, or extreme exhaustion, it could be caused by severe dehydration.
 In this case, you need to see a doctor immediately.

 2. Urinary infections